 CrashPlan and Time Machine complement each other very well and can be used on the same computer, side-by-side, backing up your live data.
-But you don't want to try to integrate the two.
+But you don't want to try to use CrashPlan to back up Time Machine or Time Machine to back up CrashPlan.
+For best results, use them both independently to back up your original files.
 Read on for the nitty-gritty technical details.

 The short answer is that backing up Time Machine data with CrashPlan does not work very well.
 There is no advantage to sending your Time Machine data offsite if you're already using CrashPlan to back up remotely.

 In addition, your CrashPlan backup archive can quickly grow to many times the size of the actual files being backed up, because you are asking CrashPlan to unnecessarily store multiple copies of the same file.